Ivan the Terrible (1945 film): Part II: The Boyars' Plot

 In 1565, Kurbsky swears allegiance to King Sigismund of Poland.
-Sigismund promises to make Kurbsky ruler of Ivan's territories once he exploits the tsar's absence by conquering them.
-The plan is foiled when an emissary announces that Ivan has returned to Moscow.
-In Moscow, Ivan declares the establishment of the zemshchina and oprichnina.
+Sigismund promises that after he exploits the tsar's absence by conquering Moscow, he will make Kurbsky ruler of Ivan's territories.
+The plan is foiled when a messenger announces that Ivan has returned to Moscow.
+In Moscow, Ivan declares the establishment of the zemshchina, small portions of land set aside for the boyars, and the oprichnina, all other lands, to be administrated by himself.
+(Note: Oprichnina originally refers to the lands set aside for administration by Ivan, but it is also used to refer to the soldiers chosen to serve Ivan (the oprichniki) and the state policy of Ivan between 1565 and 1572.)

 Kolychov, now known as Philip, arrives.
-Ivan, lacking allies, asks him to become metropolitan of Moscow.
+Ivan, lacking allies, asks him to take the position of metropolitan of Moscow.
 He agrees, on the condition of being given the right to intercede for condemned men.
-Immediately after, Malyuta, on Ivan's orders, kills several boyars—three of which are Philip's kinsmen—before he can intercede for them, gaining Philip's enmity.
+Immediately after, Malyuta, on Ivan's orders, kills several boyars—three of which are Philip's kinsmen—before he can intercede for them, gaining his enmity.

-While speaking with Philip, Ivan recalls witnessing his mother's death by poisoning, and how as a teenager he confronted the boyars Shuiskiy and Belskiy, both of which wanted him to sign a trade contract with the Livonian Knights and the Hanseatic League, respectively.
-After Shuiskiy insulted Ivan's mother and attempted to strike him, Ivan had him executed, and declared that he would rule alone, as tsar.
+While speaking with Philip, Ivan recalls witnessing his mother's death by poisoning, and how as a teenager he confronted the boyars Shuysky and Belsky.
+Shuysky wanted him to sign a trade contract with the Livonian Order, but Belsky wanted him to sign a trade contract with the Hanseatic League.
+After Shuysky insulted Ivan's mother and attempted to strike him, Ivan had the boyar executed, and declared that he would rule alone, as tsar.